The Washington State COVID-19 - reopening phases

-Monday, April 19, 2021: Total case counts may include up to 90 duplicates.
-Today’s test results data are incomplete due to data processing issues.
-We expect to report complete test results data tomorrow, April 20.
-Negative test results data from November 21-30, 2020, are incomplete.
-Thus, negative test results and percent positivity (Testing Capacity tab) for that period, and case counts should be interpreted with caution.
+Tuesday, April 20, 2021: Negative test results data from November 21-30, 2020, are incomplete.
+Thus, negative test results and percent positivity (Testing Capacity tab) for that period should be interpreted with caution.
 Otherwise, the incomplete time frames presented in the dashboard are correct and up to date.
-The COVID-19 Disease Activity tab is the most accurate representation of COVID-19 activity and is updated daily as new cases are identified and duplicates are resolved.
+The COVID-19 Disease Activity tab is the most accurate representation of COVID-19 activity and is updated daily as new cases are identified.

 - COVID-19 cases and testing by county